dimitris47/units/README.md

 # Units

-WINDOWS SYSTEMS:
+- WINDOWS SYSTEMS:

-Run the <code>UnitsInstaller.exe</code> file.
+Run the latest <code>.exe</code> file.
 If after the installation the program doesn't start, install <code>vc_redist.exe</code> from the installation folder.

-LINUX SYSTEMS:
+- UNIX SYSTEMS:

-a.
-Compile from source:
+a. from source:

-1. Donwload and extract archive from releases
+1. Donwload the code or clone the repo
-2. Open extracted directory with Terminal and run:
+2. Open extracted directory in terminal and run:
    <code>qmake Units.pro CONFIG+=release && make && sudo make install && make clean</code>

-You might need to install <code>libqt5gui5</code>, <code>g++</code> and <code>make</code> packages to your Linux system before compiling.
+You might need to install <code>libqt5gui5</code>, <code>g++</code> and <code>make</code> packages to your system before compiling.

 b.
-Debian systems:
+Debian & Debian-based systems:

-1. Download <code>units-2.0.deb</code> file from releases.
+Download the latest <code>.deb</code> file from releases and run it with your package manager.

-2. Open downloads folder with Terminal and run:
+c.
+RPM-based systems:

-<code>sudo dpkg -i units-2.0.deb</code>
+Download the latest <code>.rpm</code> file and run it with your package manager.

-You might need to install the <code>libqt5gui5</code> package before running the .deb file.
+You might need to have <code>libqt5gui5</code> installed before running the binary.